Discover Cranbourne Gardens

 The Woodland Picnic Area is a fantastic bushland space for families and community groups.
 The Picnic Area is approx 400 metres from the car park and includes large open grasslands for ball games, a bicycle track, free barbecue facilities and a children's playground.

 To help you carry your picnic basket to the Woodland Picnic Area, a free trolley is now available at the Visitor Centre subject to availability.
-A refundable deposit is required.

 - The Large Pavilion contains four free gas barbecue hot plates and six picnic table and bench settings to seat at least eight people each.